‘People with dyslexia are just as smart as anyone else’ - CCCG

 When I was five, I moved to Dubai with my mum and older sister having been diagnosed with dyslexia two years earlier.
 It’s a neurological condition that affects my reading, writing and spelling, which I will have to live with all my life.

 I find it hard to read properly and tend to mix up words and stutter when I read long sentences or paragraphs.
 I often blank out words or skip one or two sentences without realising it.
-Sometimes I see different letters or a different word, so for example I will see and read important as informed.
+Sometimes I see different letters or a different word, so for example, I will see and read important information.
 It’s the same for maths, the numbers jumble around and it’s hard for me to understand.

 I returned to the UK when I was 16 to live with my maternal grandparents in Haringey and applied to study for a Health and Social Care diploma at City and Islington College (CANDI).
 I began at Level 1 and I’m now studying at Level 3 and hope to go to university and become a nurse.
 Last year I also took GCSE English and passed with a grade 4 and this year I’m doing GCSE Maths.
 At CANDI the teachers break things down, explain things multiple times and double-check to make sure you understand.
 The college has also given me a support teacher and everyone has gone out of their way to do the best for me.
 It makes me quite emotional when I look at myself and see how far I’ve come because of the way the teachers at CANDI have helped me.
 I feel like I’m doing something good for myself now.